-There is no arguing the potency of the 2JZ-GTE motor.
-It's power potential is extreme and aftermarket support is strong.
-For this reason the famed 2JZ motor has been swapped into more than just JDM platforms.
-Below you will find our favorite 2JZ swaps from previous builds featured in Super Street.
+(Updated February 2020) There is no arguing the potency of Toyota's turbocharged 3.0-liter 2JZ-GTE inline-6 engine.
+Its power potential is extreme and aftermarket support is strong.
+For this reason, the famed 2JZ motor has been swapped into more than just JDM platforms.
+Below you will find some of our favorite 2JZ swaps from previous builds featured on Super Street.

-A car that needs little introduction, here's another look at Ken Gushi's chariot for Formula D this year.
-We shot the Rocket Bunny V2-kitted Scion after it debuted at SEMA before its current livery.
+A car that needs little introduction, this was (is?)
+Ken Gushi's chariot for Formula D pro drifting.
+We shot the Rocket Bunny V2-kitted Scion after it debuted at the 2013 SEMA Show before it was dressed in a livery.
 The entire car was built by GReddy, which included the 3.4-liter 2JZ beast matched with a T88 turbo-perfect for high horsepower and drifting duties.

-We couldn't do this list without having an FD in the mix.
-Last year's cover car by Westly Yacinthe of Florida broke our necks with its powerful 2JZ swap-1,038hp to be exact.
+We couldn't do this list without having an FD or two in the mix.
+The cover car by Westly Yacinthe of Florida broke our necks with its powerful 2JZ swap - making 1,038hp, to be exact.
 And sporting classic Veilside styling, it's hard for us not to dig this sweet and sacrilegious RX-7.

-Kazama modified the engine compartment, floorboard, suspension and driveline to make a 2JZ run like butter.
-The electronic steering was ditched for a UCF30 rack out of the LS430-not easy at all!
-When all was said and done, the widebody sedan (nicknamed IS-GT Concept) makes 600+hp and is still one of the baddest ISs to date.
+Kazama modified the engine compartment, floorboard, suspension and driveline to make its 2JZ run like butter.
+The electronic steering was ditched for a UCF30 rack out of the LS430 - not easy at all!
+When all was said and done, the widebody sedan (nicknamed IS-GT Concept) makes 600-plus horsepower and is still one of the baddest IS's to date.

 Scott Kanemura's Hilux is pretty badass, even though it's still under construction.
 The truck is floored to the ground thanks to a notched frame, custom rear suspension and new front suspension based on the Ford Mustang.
 The 2JZ received stronger rods and an HKS/Garrett turbo.
 It's still rusted and in a primer finish, but we think it adds to this pickup's rugged and a gangsta character.